This article has been reviewed by Wego‘s editorial team to ensure that the content is up to date & accurate.

 Passengers from countries eligible for the Qatar visa on arrival can possess visa-free entry to Qatar and obtain a visa waiver on arrival if they meet the following requirements:

-- proof of funds or a credit card to be eligible for the Qatar visa on arrival.
-Make sure to carry an International Debit/Credit Card, under your name, with a minimum balance of QAR 5000.
+- Proof of funds or a credit card to be eligible for the Qatar visa on arrival.
+Please ensure you carry an International Debit/Credit Card in your name with a minimum balance of QAR 5,000.

-- a bank statement from the last three months might also be required to prove that the balance is equivalent to QAR 5000.
+- A bank statement from the last three months may also be required to verify that the balance is equivalent to QAR 5,000.

 Travellers from India, Pakistan, Iran and Thailand can also obtain a free visa on arrival in Qatar for a maximum stay of 30 days, provided they meet some additional requirements, including